LinPsPs/StockTradingSystem/README.md

 We load 6 stocks for test.
 All stocks have an initial stock price history with change date 2019-05-01 00:00:00

 In trailing stop case, the number in the textfield means 100% minus that number.
-For example, if you put 5 in that textfield, it means sell this stock when the price become 95% of original price.
+For example, if you put 5 in that textfield, it means sell this stock when the price become equal or lower 95% of or original price.

 #some information